vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 * [SDL_image 2.0](https://www.libsdl.org/projects/SDL_image/)
     * Great library for SDL that handles loading images, a sprite sheet in my case.
 It also has really helpful documentation.
 * [SDL_net](https://www.libsdl.org/projects/SDL_net/)
-    * Finding this SDL library has made this project 100x easier.
-Network programming in C can get complicated quickly, and this library takes care of so much.
+    * Finding this SDL library has made this project ten times easier.
+Network programming in C can get complicated quickly.
+SDL_net has helped keep the networking code much more clean.
 It also has great documentation, just like the rest of SDL.
-I stand on the shoulders of giants.
 * [cJSON](https://github.com/DaveGamble/cJSON)
     * I tried a few other C JSON libraries before landing on cJSON including [json-c](https://github.com/json-c/json-c) and [pdjson](https://github.com/skeeto/pdjson).
 I really like how much functionality cJSON allows and that it has a single, easy to use header file.
 It does what I need and was easy to learn.
 * [Tiny 16: Basic](https://opengameart.org/content/tiny-16-basic)